Imagine the perfect way to eat an Oreo.

 “If you try to twist the Oreos faster, it will actually take more strain and more stress to break them,” said Owens.
 “So, maybe this is a lesson for people who are stressed and desperate to open their cookies.
 It’ll be easier if you do it a little bit slower.”

-The creme may stick consistently to one side because of the way the cookies are manufactured and then oriented during packaging.
+Furthermore, the creme may stick consistently to one side because of the way the cookies are manufactured and then oriented during packaging.
 Cookies from the same box often followed the same trends and varied from box to box, possibly due to different storage conditions.

 By also designing an open-source, 3D-printed “Oreometer” powered by rubber bands and coins, the team hopes to encourage educators and Oreo enthusiasts to continue studying the cookies and learning about rheology.

 “One of the main things we can do with the Oreometer is develop an at-home education and self-discovery plan, where you teach people about basic fluid properties like shear strain and stress,” said author Max Fan.
+Thus, an at-home user can determine the perfect way to eat an area.

 The article, “On Oreology, the fracture and flow of ‘milk’s favorite cookie®'” is authored by Crystal E. Owens, Max R. Fan (范瑞), A. John Hart, and Gareth H. McKinley.
 The article appeared in Physics of Fluids in April 2022.